Filter

 Entry Point

-• Measure the distance from the troughs to the neckline.
+o Measure the vertical distance from the bottom of the saucer to the breakout level.

 Stop-Loss Placement